 Parton is an outspoken advocate for Women’s Rights.
-A good Christian girl, she seems to have actually read The Bible and gets the loving message provided by the life of Jesus.
-She has been an especially good friend to her gay fans, a longtime supporter LGBTQ Rights and Marriage Equality, even appearing on the cover of Out magazine.
+A good Christian girl, like Tammy Faye LaValley Bakker Messner, she seems to have actually read The Bible and gets the loving message of the life of Jesus.
+She has been an especially good friend to her gay fans, a longtime supporter Gay Rights and Marriage Equality, even appearing on the cover of Out Magazine.

-Parton’s production company, Sandollar Productions, which she started with her longtime manager/business partner/close friend Sandy Gallin, an openly gay man, God rest his soul, chose as its first project the Academy Award winning documentary about the making of the AIDS Quilt, Common Threads (1989).
+Parton’s production company, Sandollar Productions, which she started with her longtime manager/business partner/close friend Sandy Gallin, an openly gay man, chose, as its first project, the Academy Award winning documentary about the making of the AIDS Quilt Common Threads (1989).

 Drag Queens adore Parton, which is the highest compliment a human being can hold.
-There are those wigs, the costumes, the trashy makeup, the over-the-top, larger-than-life hair, and we still believe her sure-enough sweetness and the love she exudes.
+The wigs, the costumes, the trashy makeup, the over-the-top, larger-than-life hair, and we still believe her sure-enough sweetness and the love she exudes.

 Parton knows about family.
-I think you know her backstory, but I’ll tell ya’ll anyway.
-She was born fourth of 12 children in rural Tennessee.
+She was born fourth of 12 children.
 Her father paid the doctor that attended her birth with a bag of oatmeal.
 Parton’s father was a sharecropper, growing tobacco.
 He was one of 15 children.
+By the time Parton’s mother was 30 years old, she had already given birth to 8 children.
 Her mother was one of 10 children.
-When Parton’s mother was 30-years-old, she had already given birth to eight kids.

 Parton began composing songs before she could read or write.
 Her mother would transcribe her lyrics on paper for her.
-When Parton was just seven-years-old, she was playing the guitar and singing her tunes to anyone who would listen; the critters were her audience.
-Parton and her sisters sang at the Pentecostal Church where her grandfather was the preacher.
+When Parton was just 7 years old, she was playing the guitar and singing her tunes to anyone who would listen.
+The cows, chickens & cats were her audience.
+Parton and her sisters sang at the Pentecostal Church, where her grandfather was the preacher.

-When she was 10-years-old, an uncle brought her to the attention of Cas Walker, the owner a chain of grocery stores.
+When she was 10 years old, an uncle brought her to the attention of Cas Walker, the owner a chain of grocery stores.
 Walker produced a radio show to promote his shops.
 Parton sang on his Knoxville radio show in front of a live audience.
 They loved her.
-She loved them.
-In 1960, Parton recorded a single of Puppy Love and on the flip side, Girl Left Alone.
-She was 14-years-old.
-When she was 16-years-old, she signed with a major label, Mercury Records.
+In 1960, Parton signed with Gold Band Records, and recorded a single of Puppy Love and on the flip side, Girl Left Alone.
+She was 14 years old.
+When she was 16 years old, she signed with a major label, Mercury Records.

 In 1964, Parton became the first person in her family to graduate from high school.
-The very next day, she got on a Greyhound bus bound for Nashville, with nothing but her songs, her old guitar and all of her belongings packed in three paper bags from Walker’s grocery store.
+The very next day, she got on a Greyhound bus bound for Nashville with her songs, her old guitar and all of her belongings packed in 3 paper bags from Walker’s grocery store.

-In Nashville, Parton rented a small apartment above a laundromat.
+In Nashville, Parton rented a small apartment above the Wishy Washy Laundromat.
 While waiting for her clothes to dry, Carl Dean stopped to talk to Parton.
-They fell in love.
 The couple wanted to get married, but her agent was against it.
-They kept their wedding a secret for two years.
-The couple will celebrate their 53rd wedding anniversary in May.
-Although they have no children of their own, Parton and Dean have raised five of her siblings.
+They kept their wedding a secret for 2 years.
+The couple will celebrate their 50th wedding anniversary in May.
+Although they have no children of their own, Parton and Dean have raised 5 of her siblings.

-In 1967, Parton’s song Dumb Blonde placed in the Country Music Chart’s Top 10.
-The accomplishment was noted by singer/songwriter Porter Wagoner.
-He asked Parton to sing on his popular television show for $60,000 per season.
-Parton and Wagoner had a contentious relationship, but they recorded and performed together until 1974.
+In 1967, Parton’s song Dumb Blonde placed in The Country Music Charts Top 10.
+The accomplishment was noted by singer/songwriter Porter Wagoner, who asked Parton to sing on his popular television show for $60,000 per season.
+Parton and Wagoner had a difficult, often contentious relationship, but they recorded and performed together until 1974.
 In 1973, Parton wrote a little ditty titled I Will Always Love You as a thank you gift for Wagoner.
 We all know how that turned out.
 In the same writing session, Parton penned another huge hit, Jolene.
 Between 1968 and 1972, the prolific Parton released an astonishing 21 albums.

 In 1996, research scientists named the world’s first cloned mammal, a sheep, after Parton.
 Ian Wilmut, who was in charge of the project said:

-On Halloween 1999, Parton entered a Dolly Parton Lookalike Contest at a gay bar in Santa Monica.
+On Halloween 1999, Parton entered a Dolly Parton Lookalike Contest in Santa Monica.
 She lost.

-Parton has sold more than 125 million albums, has had two Oscar nominations and a Tony Award nomination, a Golden Globe win, plus 46 Grammy Award nominations with eight wins, tying her with Bruce Springsteen for the most Grammy nominations ever.
-In 2005, she was honored with our country’s highest arts award, the National Medal Of Arts, and in 2006 she was given a Kennedy Center Honor.
+Parton has sold more than 100 million albums, received 2 Oscar noms & a Tony Award nomination, and 46 Grammy Award nominations with 8 wins.
+In 2005, she was honored with our country’s highest arts award, the National Medal Of Arts, and the next year she was given a Kennedy Center Honor.